adspect/adspect/vla.md

 ## Technical Notes

-Under the hood, VLA is a self-taught discrete [Bayes classifier](https://en.wikipedia.org/wiki/Bayes_classifier) that maintains an extensive global dataset ("template") and offspring per-stream datasets ("specializations.")
+Under the hood, VLA is a self-taught discrete [Bayes classifier](https://en.wikipedia.org/wiki/Bayes_classifier) that maintains an extensive global dataset (template) and offspring per-stream datasets (specializations.)
 This means that it will accumulate stream-specific knowledge over time, adapting to the features of each particular traffic flow.